ahmadkhalidh/ahmadkhalidh/README.md

 - 📚 Constantly learning **new ML algorithms**
 - 🎮 Playing strategy games to sharpen my logic
 - 🎤 Attending tech meetups, webinars, and research talks
-- ✍🏽 Writing code like poetry and documenting it with love

 ---